top of page

 Developing the tools for good critical thinking improves one's capacity to (a) achieve, with good reasons, accurate views of the world that can be updated as necessary to account for new information, and (b) make wise decisions in our personal lives, academia, and the workplace.

 For example, while it may be true that some students rarely think deeply about the work they hand in for a course, I suspect (and hope!) that most students do indeed think about whether the work they’ve done is any good and how it could be improved.
-However, for most students, the ability to assess the quality of their work has largely been cobbled together from trial and error learning and piecemeal feedback from instructors on prior assignments.
-That is, students often don't have the foundational tools needed to effectively self-critique.
-Have you ever asked if there are mental tools that you haven't yet encountered but that can improve the quality of your thinking about work?
+But have you ever asked if there are mental tools that you haven't yet encountered that can improve the quality of your thinking about the work you hand in?
+For most students, the ability to assess the quality of ongoing or completed work has largely been cobbled together from trial and error learning and piecemeal feedback from instructors on prior assignments.

-Critical thinking is also important because people and organizations in our social world are constantly trying to influence what we think and do.
+Further, many of the critical thinking tools one develops will be applicable not just in the context of coursework, but across life domains.
+For example, critical thinking is important because people and organizations in our social world are constantly trying to influence what we think and do.
 Our digital world and the institutions in which we function are laden with ideologues proliferating their particular way of seeing the world, and they're filled with people and organizations strategizing about how to get access to our time and money (e.g., people are constantly hard at work figuring out new ways to maximize the time you spend on particular social media platforms).

 A good education in critical thinking will help you assess whether you should indeed adopt a new way of seeing the world or spend your time and money on particular pursuits.